 Your goal is not just to amass wealth, however.
 There are four types of Landmarks, and your goal is to construct each.
 The first player to construct each Landmark wins.
 There is no particular order in which you’re required to build them.
 Furthermore, the more powerful ones become progressively more expensive to develop.

 Each Landmark gives you a different and unique benefit.
 For example, allowing you to roll two dice instead of one, or earning you more money from your establishments.

 As more players build Landmarks, the game becomes harder to strategize.
 Because you’re competing for resources, stealing from one another, and relying on a measure of luck from the dice.

 One of the main drawbacks to the base game is the limited replayability.
 Once you’ve completed a few games, you find yourself falling into the same patterns, purchasing the same establishments, and so on.

 Playing with different opponents helps resolve this issue somewhat.
-So, the creators have released a series of expansions to mix up the game and make each game that much more unique.
+So, the creators released a series of expansions to mix up the game and make each game that much more unique.
 These are only additions, so you still need the base game to play.

 If you want both expansions, you can pick up the Machi Koro: Expansions set.
 It contains both the Harbor expansion and the Millionaire’s Row expansion.
-It also has many new resources, allowing you to play with a maximum of five people instead of four.
+It also brings many new resources, allowing you to play with a maximum of five people instead of four.

 This is a great and cost-effective way to spice up your Machi Koro games and create near-infinite replayability.